 How to do it

-The haddock will be steamed in an oven.
-So, take a small roasting tin or pan and cover it with thickly sliced fennel bulb and the carrots.
+Take a small roasting tin or pan and cover the base with thickly sliced fennel bulb and carrots.
 Slice up the lemon grass very thinly and scatter over the top.
-Chop up the ginger and 2 of the garlic cloves and scatter this over too.
-Finely chop up the stalks of the coriander, keeping the leaf for later, and scatter this over.
+Chop up the ginger finely and 2 of the garlic cloves and scatter this over too.
+Chop up the stalks/roots of the coriander, keeping the leaf for later, and scatter this over.
 Tear up the lime leaves and add them.
-Add the coconut cream and the stock.
+Add the thick coconut milk and the stock.

-While that is cooking, finely chop the cabbage, the other cloves of garlic and the spring onions.
-Stir fry them with the beans in a little ground nut oil, salting to taste and adding chilli powder so it has a gentle heat.
-Do not cook this too hot or the cabbage will catch and it will be inedible!
+While that is cooking, finely chop the cabbage, the other 2 cloves of garlic, the chillies (if used) and the spring onions.
+Stir fry them with the green beans in a little groundnut oil, salting to taste and adding chilli powder if you want a little more heat.
+The red chilli powder, especially if it is fresh and course, adds a different flavour to the fresh green chillies.
+Do not cook this too hot or the cabbage will catch, smell and be inedible!
 Just get a little toastiness to it.

 In a separate saucepan, poach a couple of eggs.